SRI-International/QC-App-Oriented-Benchmarks/hamlib/README.md

 [5] D. Zhu, S. Johri, N. H. Nguyen, C. Huerta Alderete, K. A. Landsman, N. M. Linke, C. Monroe, A. Y. Matsuura.
 (2021).
     Probing many-body localization on a noisy quantum computer.
     [`arXiv:2006.12355`](https://arxiv.org/abs/2006.12355)

-[//]: # (Below are some thoughts that went into the choice of the type of Hamiltonian simulation to be used for this benchmark.)

-[//]: # (Nearest-neighbor 1D, 2D and 3D cases are all physically motivated, corresponding to say, a nanowire, a thin film, and a cubic crystal.
-In this case, 1D is a suitable benchmark for current quantum computers since it has the least number of gates.
-As quantum computers improve, the simulation benchmarks could be designed to include higher dimensions.)

-[//]: # (If interactions between all pairs of spins were to be added, it would correspond to a limit of the long-range Heisenberg model.
-There are studies on this, but it may not show the localization behavior being captured in the accuracy metric in the benchmark.
-For this reason, the benchmark was written for the 1D case only.)

-[//]: # (The bodies being simulated can be represented as a linear chain of bodies, i.e. a 'open boundary condition' or in a circle, i.e. a 'periodic boundary condition'.
-In the limit of large system size, the boundary will not affect the bulk physics represented here.
-For small system sizes, periodic boundaries have some advantage in that they are less susceptible to 'edge effects', and the system can be Fourier transformed and studied in momentum space.
-Their drawback is that some numerical approximation techniques work poorly.
-In other simulation studies such as those of topological phenomena, there is important physics corresponding to a 'bulk-boundary correspondence', and the open edge is purposefully introduced.)

-[//]: # (Therefore, the choice of boundary condition depends on the system being studied and the computational technique being employed.
-Here it does not matter too much.)